Defense industry of Turkey: 1923-1950

-Turkish aviation industry was initiated through the establishment of Tayyare ve Motor Türk AŞ (TamTAŞ) in 1926.
-The facilities of TamTAŞ established in Kayseri, started production in 1928; until 1939, a total of 112 aircraft –15 German Junkers A-20s, 15 US Hawk fighters, 10 US Fledgling trainers, 15 German Gotha liaison aircraft –were produced.
-After completion of the maintenance of the aircraft in the inventory of the Turkish Air Force Command, TamTAŞ suspended aircraft production in 1939.
+The Turkish aviation industry was initiated through the establishment of Tayyare ve Motor Türk Anonim Şirketi (TOMTAŞ) in 1926.
+The facilities of TOMTAŞ in Kayseri produced and maintained various aircraft until 1928 when the company was shut down due to financing issues with Junkers of Germany.
+The factory was reopened in 1931 as Kayseri Uçak Fabrikası and manufactured a total of 50 aircraft for Turkey’s aeronautical training organisation Türkkuşu of three different types.
+Until 1939, a total of 112 aircraft were produced, amongst which were 15 German Junkers A 20s, 15 US Curtiss Hawk fighters, 10 US Curtiss Fledgling trainers and 15 German Gotha Go 145 liaison aircraft.
+After completion of the maintenance of the aircraft in the inventory of the Turkish Air Force, Kayseri Uçak Fabrikası suspended aircraft production in 1939.

-24 Nu.
-37 aircraft and many gliders were produced in the aircraft facility founded by Nuri DEMİRDAĞ in Istanbul in 1936. but this private firm was out of operation in 1943.
+Twenty-four Nuri Demirağ Nu D.36 aircraft and many gliders were produced in a facility founded by Nuri Demirağ in Istanbul in 1936, but this private factory was out of operation by 1943.

-The first major initiative in the aviation industry was the formation of an aircraft facility by Turkish Aviation Association in Ankara, 1941.
-Starting production in 1944, this facility produced 80 Miles Magister trainer aircraft, two –engine ambulance aircraft THK-10 light transport aircraft, 60 Ugur two-seater trainer aircraft and various types of gliders.
-The first aircraft engine facility was set up in Ankara, in 1945 and started production in 1948. various facilities were established in Malatya between 1942 and 1943 in order to repair and maintain the aircraft procured from the United Kingdom during the IInd World War.
+The first major initiative in the aviation industry was the formation of an aircraft facility by the Turkish Aviation Association in Ankara in 1941.
+Starting production in 1944, this facility produced 80 versions of the British Miles Magister trainer aircraft; indigenous THK-5 and THK-10 twin–engine ambulance and light transport aircraft; 60 indigenous MKEK-4 two-seater trainer aircraft and various types of gliders.
+The first aircraft engine facility was set up in Ankara in 1945 and started production in 1948.
+Various facilities were established in Malatya between 1942 and 1943 in order to repair and maintain aircraft procured from the United Kingdom during World War II.

-Foreign military aid that started upon Turkey's membership in NATO and increased within a short period stalled the development of local defence industry which was at its preliminary stage of formation.
+Foreign military aid started with the Marshall Plan and Turkey's membership in NATO in 1952 and increased within a short period.
+This stalled the development of the local defense industry which was at its preliminary stage of formation.

-1950-1960

-Instead of improving the local defence industry, foreign aid and foreign procurement were practiced during this period.
-Because of the Cold War and military and political polarization after the 2nd World War, Turkey met its defence requirements through and in the framework of the NATO.

-Within the impact of the increasing foreign aid in the post-IInd World War period, efforts for the development of local defence industry slowed down; orders of the Turkish Armed Forces from the local suppliers decreased, thus military facilities became a part of the Machinery and Chemical Industry Corporation (MKEK) which was formed as a State Economic Enterprise on 15 March 1950.

-Development of, weaponry and equipment in the inventory of the Turkish Armed Forces was kept on the agenda by the Research and Development Department formed in 1954 under the Ministry of Defence in 1970, development studies of defence industry were reactivated.